-- The site location, characteristics or sustainable design justify a different approach; or - b. a.
-A different approach is demonstrated to better meet housing needs in the area; or - b.
-The site location, characteristics or sustainable design justify a different approach; or c.
+- A different approach is demonstrated to better meet housing needs in the area; or - b.
+The site location, characteristics or sustainable design justify a different approach; or - c.
 A different approach would expedite the delivery of housing needed to meet targets and is acceptable in other planning terms.